Lednerb/bilberry-hugo-theme/README.md

 ```
 cd my-new-blog/themes
 git clone https://github.com/Lednerb/bilberry-hugo-theme.git

-# If you don't use git, you can download and extract this theme
-# manually into the themes folder.
-# Please ensure that the folder is renamed to "bilberry-hugo-theme"
 ```
+If you don't use git, you can download and extract this theme manually into the themes folder. <br>
+Please ensure that the folder is renamed to "bilberry-hugo-theme"

 - Copy example content and default config file for a quick start
 ```